Batch to start for Steelers with Leftwich out

 Pittsburgh, PA (Sports Network) - Pittsburgh Steelers head coach Mike Tomlin said Charlie Batch will be the starting quarterback for Sunday's game against Cleveland with Ben Roethlisberger and Byron Leftwich both injured.

 Batch will be the team's third different starter in three weeks.
 Roethlisberger is expected to miss his second straight game because of rib and shoulder injuries, while his replacement, Leftwich, suffered a rib fracture during this past Sunday's game against Baltimore.

 Tomlin said Roethlisberger underwent tests on Tuesday and would be classified as doubtful for Sunday's game, then added that Leftwich will not play.

 "All things are positive," Tomlin said about Roethlisberger's test results, "and we're encouraged about his status."

-Tomlin also said the team worked out quarterbacks Brian Hoyer and Mike Kafka with the intention of signing one.
+Tomlin said the team worked out quarterbacks Brian Hoyer and Mike Kafka.
+The team then signed Hoyer later Tuesday.